-Ensure all staff receive online safety training at induction and the training is regularly updated.
+Ensure all staff receive online safety training at induction (which, amongst other things, includes an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring) which is regularly updated.
 In addition, all staff will receive online safety updates as required to provide them with relevant skills and knowledge to safeguard children effectively.